buluma/ansible-collection-roles/roles/haproxy/README.md

           ssl: yes
           crts:
             - /tmp/haproxy.keycrt
+        - name: smtp
+          address: "*"
+          port: 25
+          default_backend: smtp
+          mode: tcp
       haproxy_backend_default_balance: roundrobin
       haproxy_backends:
         - name: backend
           httpcheck: yes
           balance: roundrobin
+          # You can refer to hosts in an Ansible group.
+          # The `ansible_default_ipv4` will be used as an address to connect to.
           servers: "{{ groups['all'] }}"
           port: 8080
+          options:
+            - check
+        - name: smtp
+          httpcheck: yes
+          balance: roundrobin
+          # You can also refer to a list of servers.
+          servers:
+            - name: first
+              address: "127.0.0.1"
+              port: 25
+            - name: second
+              address: "127.0.0.2"
+              port: 25
+          port: 25
           options:
             - check
 ```